vorburger/webdriver-runner/README.md

 _TODO: blurb about how to get it from my Maven repo, à la webdriver-reporting._

-BTW: You may find webdriver-reporting (TODO LINK) of interest to you as well?
+BTW: You may find [webdriver-reporting](https://github.com/vorburger/webdriver-reporting/) of interest to you as well?